All You Need To Know about Input Vat Credit

 Input VAT Apportionment:

+As discussed earlier, VAT paid on expenses or purchases can only be recovered to the extent that it relates to eligible supplies.
 Where a business makes both eligible taxable and ineligible non-taxable supplies, it has to identify how much of the VAT that it has incurred can be recovered.
+A business must apply the below 4 steps to assess the amount of recoverable input tax:

 • Input tax that wholly relates to eligible supplies can be recovered in full.